 Laura is also a member of the firm’s trademark practice, counseling clients on mark selection, clearance searching and prosecution.

-Practicing patent and trademark law since 2000, Laura received her Bachelor of Science Degree in Physics from the College of William and Mary and her Juris Doctor degree, with high honors, from Duke University.
+Practicing patent and trademark law since 2000, Laura received her B.S. in Physics from the College of William and Mary, and J.D., with high honors, from Duke University.
 As an undergraduate, she participated in various research projects, including a summer internship at the National Superconducting Cyclotron Lab at Michigan State University and a senior thesis in nuclear magnetic resonance (NMR) spectroscopy at William and Mary, for which she received highest honors.
 While at Duke, Laura was the Special Projects Editor of the Alaska Law Review.
 Laura is a member of the North Carolina State Bar and is registered to practice before the United States Patent and Trademark Office.

 Laura is a past Chair of the IP Section of the North Carolina Bar Association, and has also served as Co-Chair of the CLE Committee of the IP Section.
 Laura was named to the “Legal Elite” in 2012 by Business North Carolina magazine, based on a poll of North Carolina lawyers.